Final report for ONC23-123

 Jamie conducted in-person visits to both Jennifer Falck and Dr. Rebecca Webster in Wisconsin.

 Her first visit to Dr. Webster's farm included sourcing scion wood and consulting on best practices for scion storage in preparation for the spring grafting workshop.
+Jamie even helped to collect scion wood from a historic apple tree that is estimated to be 200+ years old!
 During a second visit—part of the workshop weekend—Jamie toured the farm, shared techniques for rodent protection and pruning, and provided hands-on planting guidance.

 At Jennifer Falck’s nearby farm, Jamie offered a 1:1 evaluation of trees grafted in 2023.
 Together they reviewed successful versus unsuccessful grafts, assessed spacing and planting depth, and discussed strategies to improve outcomes in future plantings.